Service

 How a battery job works at our Frankton workshop

-You phone (07) 847 3339 with the symptoms: a slow crank, a battery that keeps going flat, a charge warning light, a no-start after a week parked up.
+You phone (07) 847 3339 with the symptoms: a slow crank, a battery that keeps going flat, a charge warning light, a no-start after a week parked up, or a hybrid warning triangle and a drop in fuel economy.
 We book a diagnostic slot, usually around an hour.

-On the day, the battery is tested first on the calibrated analyser under load, then the charging system is checked: alternator output, voltage drop, drive belt condition, and a parasitic-draw test where the car has been going flat while parked.
+On the day, a 12V battery is tested first on the calibrated analyser under load, then the charging system is checked: alternator output, voltage drop, drive belt condition, and a parasitic-draw test where the car has been going flat while parked.
 If the slow crank could be the starter, a starter draw test settles it.
+On a hybrid, we scan the drive battery for state of health, module voltages and cell balance so we can see whether the whole pack or a single module is at fault.

 You get a clear explanation of what is actually faulty before any work is approved, and a written quote where parts are needed.
-Once authorised, the battery is fitted, terminals and earth straps are cleaned, the BMS is registered where the car requires it, and a final charging check confirms the system is back to manufacturer specification before you collect.
+Once authorised, the battery is fitted, terminals and earth straps are cleaned, the BMS is registered or the hybrid codes cleared where the car requires it, and a final charging or balance check confirms the system is back to manufacturer specification before you collect.

 • Battery capacity and size - a small hatchback and a large diesel ute are different supply costs